snowch/biginsight-examples/examples/DashDBPushWithSpark/README.md

 Take a look at the [build.gradle](./build.gradle) file, starting with the Example task defintion `task('Example') { ... }`  and then move on to the spark script [exporttodashdb.py](./exporttodashdb.py) to see exactly what is being done.

+NOTE:

+Basic clusters do not have the jar files available.
+As a workaround, source a copy of the following jars and place them in the 'downloads' folder.
+See [here](https://github.com/snowch/biginsight-examples/issues/17) for more info.

+- db2jcc.jar
+- db2jcc4.jar
+- db2jcc_license_cu.jar

 *********************************************************************
 #### Instructions